 Designing, achieving and sustaining helpful change is difficult for individuals, teams and organizations, regardless of whether they’re looking to change behaviors, skills, mindsets, aspirations, ways of working or even beliefs.

-To achieve such changes requires planning, and ICT proposes a five stage approach, with each stage a different “discovery”.
+To achieve such changes requires planning, and Intentional Change Theory proposes a five stage approach, with each stage a different “discovery”.
 In essence, these stages are a series of questions: What’s your goal?
 What’s your current state?
 What’s the gap and you plan to bridge it?
 How can you experiment to get closer to your goal?
 And, who can help you?

 By discovering the answers to these questions, following through on actions and repeating the process, it’s possible to achieve and sustain desired change.
 We’ll consider the five stages in turn below: